 Which is faster, DSL or cable?

-When it comes to cable vs. DSL connection, speeds can fluctuate based on the time of day and a subscriber's overall usage.
+When it comes to cable connection vs. DSL connection for internet access, speeds can fluctuate based on the time of day and a subscriber's overall usage.
 In a speed test study, researchers found a significant difference between advertised speeds and sustainable speeds.
 DSL-based services had download speeds that were 85 percent of advertised speeds, while cable-based services delivered 99 percent of advertised speeds.
 Indeed, DSL and cable speeds might be comparable but cable inches out ahead with faster speeds.
-Both are high-speed options that can help keep your family connected so they can do more of what they love online.
+Both are high-speed options that can help keep your family connected so they can do more of what they love online, like download files with good download (and upload) speeds, stream their favorite shows, and more.

 Options to consider when deciding DSL vs. cable Internet